hellais/TAILS-OSX/tested-on.md

 * **trackpad** no

-* **trackpad** no

 Notes: Nvidia graphics card issue.
 I believe that the reason for this problem is the lack of Linux kernel mode setting (KMS) support in Apple's EFI firmware.

-# Have you tested this on a new platform?
+# Have you tested this on a platform that isn't listed above?

-Send a pull request to this repository that includes your model and which things work and don't work.
+Send a pull request to this repository that includes your model identifier and which things work and don't work.

 ## Apple -> About This Mac -> More Info -> System Report... -> Hardware Overview: -> Model Identifier: